 Can I drop my Medicare Advantage plan and go back to my Original Medicare?

-You can switch from your Medicare Advantage plan to traditional Medicare during the Medicare Advantage Open Enrollment period or the Annual Enrollment Period.
+You can switch from your Medicare Advantage plan to traditional Medicare during the Medicare Advantage Open Enrollment period or Annual Enrollment Period.
 Besides these two enrollment periods, you would need a qualifying situation to drop the MA plan and return to Traditional Medicare.

 What are the best Medicare Advantage plans?